Birds of Northbridge Golf Course

 Pacific Baza

-This wonderfully heraldic raptor is a specialist predator of katydids and mantises breeds nearby, and posed beautifully right next to the 7th tee.
+This wonderfully heraldic raptor, a specialist predator of katydids and mantises, posed beautifully right next to the 7th tee.

 Australian Reed Warbler